 If you are referred to a psychologist by your GP, you might be eligible for a Medicare rebate.
 You may also be eligible to receive psychology services via telehealth so that you do not need to travel to see a psychologist.
 Ask your psychologist or GP for details.

 There are number of ways to access a psychologist.
 You can:

-- use the Australia-wide Find a Psychologist[TM] service.
-Go to findapsychologist.org.au or call 1800 333 497 - ask your GP or another health professional to refer you.
+- use the Australia-wide Find a PsychologistTMservice.
+Go to findapsychologist.org.au - ask your GP or another health professional to refer you.